Bahara Alavi

-Bahara Alavi (1989 – 2011) was an Iranian human rights activist, women's rights defender and blogger (writer).
-She was born in 1989 in the city of Saqqez, Iran.
+Behare Elewî or Bahara Alavi (1989 – 2011) was an Iranian human rights activist, women's rights defender and blogger (writer).
+She was born to a Kurdish family in 1989 in the city of Saqqez, Iran.
 She was a member of the campaign to collect One Million Signatures to amend Iran's laws in favoring women's rights and died in a car accident in early 2011.